-Working to secure further devolution of housing powers and funding, and levering in further complementary public and private investment of our collective resources and actions, and where a strategic partnership approach will add value to the activities of partners.
+Working to secure further devolution of housing powers and funding, and levering in further complementary public and private investment

 Delivering the Vision above will address our challenges, whilst making the most of our opportunities and delivering better places to live.
 Delivery will rely on all partners to align their collective priorities and actions.